Francesco Schettino: Court of Grosseto trial

-At the end of the proceeding, the public prosecutor Magistrate Maria Navarro asked for a jail sentence of 26 years and three months.
-Confirming the charges, she parsed jail times as follows: fourteen years for multiple manslaughter, nine years for causing a shipwreck, three years for abandoning the vessel and three months for failing to contact the authorities when the accident happened.
-Navarro accused Schettino of lying during the trial as well as in prior public interviews.
-Prosecutor Stefano Pizza stated, "The captain's duty to be the last person off the ship is not just an obligation dictated by ancient maritime rules, it is also a legal obligation intended to limit the damage to those on the ship."
-Schettino's lawyers denied the charges and indicated that the disaster was a collective failure for which he should not be made the scapegoat.
+Prosecutor Maria Navarro requested a 26‑year and three‑month prison sentence, broken down as fourteen years for multiple manslaughter, nine years for causing a shipwreck, three years for abandoning ship, and three months for failing to promptly inform the authorities.
+Navarro accused him of lying both in public interviews and during the proceedings.
+Fellow prosecutor Stefano Pizza emphasized that the long‑standing expectation that a captain be the last to leave a stricken vessel is both a cultural norm and a legal obligation intended to minimize casualties.
+Schettino’s lawyers denied the charges and reiterated their view that the disaster represented a collective failure in which the captain was unfairly singled out.

-On 11 February 2015, after a 19-month trial, Judge Giovanni Puliatti read the verdict, sentencing Schettino to sixteen years in prison and five years of interdiction from navigating.
-The sixteen-year verdict is composed of ten years for manslaughter, five years for causing the shipwreck, and one year for abandoning his passengers, to be served consecutively.
+On 11 February 2015, after a 19‑month trial, Judge Giovanni Puliatti sentenced Schettino to sixteen years’ imprisonment and five years of interdiction from navigating.
+The term consisted of ten years for manslaughter, five years for causing the shipwreck, and one year for abandoning passengers, to be served consecutively.